 The subject matter will be presented through a combination of statutory reading and interpretation, administrative guidance, case law, and real-world issues and situations This course will help develop basic core practice skills with respect to U.S. securities law statutory interpretation and will introduce students to administrative law concepts on how the law may be made or defined not just through rules and regulations and traditional case law, but also through an intricate system of government agency administrative and legal actions, releases, letters and interpretive guidance, e.g. SEC staff adopting releases, interpretive releases, no-action letters, examinations, speeches, and other SEC staff interpretive guidance.

 This will be a skills course.
 There will be no exam.
-Students will be asked to comment on or draft documents that a practitioner in this area would encounter based upon the material covered in the course.
-Students will be evaluated and graded based on these assignments.
+Students will be asked to (i) comment on or draft documents that a practitioner in this area would encounter based upon the material covered in the course and (ii) present a full lecture to the class on one of the subjects to be covered in a given class.
+Certain assignments, including the lecture, may be required to be done in teams.
+Students will be evaluated and graded based on these assignments and class participation.

 Strongly Recommended Pre-Requisites

 Securities Regulation, Financial Institutions II, or Federal Regulation of Investment Companies and Investment Advisers (or similar courses at professor’s discretion)